 YLD events and meetings are open to all law students, recent graduates and attorneys interested in practicing in Franklin County.

 Krystal MacIntyre is the Community Outreach Coordinator.
 She graduated from the Penn State Dickinson School of Law in Carlisle in 2010, and practiced in Harrisburg before joining DiLoreto, Cosentino & Bolinger, P.C., in 2014.

 Nikki Sipe is the Law Day Coordinator.
 She has served as the Law Day Coordinator since 2015.
 Outside of the YLD, Nikki is a managing attorney for MidPenn Legal Services with her primary office in Chambersburg.
 She primarily practices family law and has been practicing in Franklin County since 2014.
 Nikki has served as a past YLD Chair.
 She is also on the FCBA Board of Directors as well as the Vice-President for the Franklin County Bar Foundation.

 The YLD is actively involved in the Franklin County community through various projects.
 The YLD participates annually in the Heart Walk, the Race Against Poverty and in Juror Appreciation Day.
 One of the most enjoyable events sponsored by the YLD each year is Law Day, which involves a mock trial with YLD members acting as prosecutors, defense counsel, defendant(s) and witnesses and middle school students acting as jurors.

 The YLD also provides various ways for members to socialize with one another.
 The YLD meets the first Friday of every month at 12pm in the Cosentino Conference Room of the Law Library.
 Meetings usually last an hour and lunch is provided.
 The YLD also sponsors Happy Hours throughout the year and coordinates other activities such as attending a Hershey Bears Hockey game or joining a PBA Zone 3 caravan.

-The FCBA YLD held a Wills for Heroes clinic on Saturday, March 24th for the Franklin Fire Company.
+The FCBA YLD held a Wills for Heroes clinic in June for the Franklin Fire Company.
 The Franklin Fire Company is a 100% volunteer fire fighter company that responds to hundreds of calls each year.
-We will be planning a WFH event for the fall of 2018.
-Please check back for more information.
+We will be planning a WFH event for the fall.
+Please contact us for more information.